MolotovCherry/stegcloak/README.md

 # Features

-`wasm` - If you need wasm support, this feature's for you!

 - Allows you to invisibly hide your secret inside regular text
 - Protect your secret with password and HMAC integrity
 - Encrypts your secret with AES-256-CTR